OWASP/owasp-masvs/CONTRIBUTING.md

 ## How to contribute

-Contributing to the MASVS can be done in many different ways:

-- Create [issues](https://github.com/OWASP/owasp-masvs/issues "MASVS Issues") for missing content or errors.
-Explain what you think is missing and give a suggestion as to where it could be added.
+A direct contribution to the MASVS can be done in many different ways.
+As the MASVS is summarizing the requirements outlined in detail in the MSTG, please create [issues](https://github.com/OWASP/owasp-masvs/issues "MASVS Issues") first for missing requirements, content or errors so the content can be discussed  before creating a PR.
+Explain what you think is missing in the issue, including references (if available) and give a suggestion as to where it could be added.

-- Create a [Pull Request (PR)](https://github.com/OWASP/owasp-masvs/pulls "Create a pull request").
-This is a direct contribution to the guide and your PR may be merged after review.
+A [Pull Request (PR)](https://github.com/OWASP/owasp-masvs/pulls "Create a pull request") is a direct contribution to the guide and your PR may be merged after review.
 Be sure to follow our [style guide](https://github.com/OWASP/owasp-mstg/blob/master/style_guide.md "MSTG Style Guide") when writing content.
-You should ideally create an issue for any PR you would like to submit, as we can first review the merit of the PR and avoid any unnecessary work.
-This is of course not needed for small modifications such as correcting typos.
+A PR is the preferred way for small modifications such as correcting typos.
-- Review pull requests.
 If you are a fluent speaker in any of the different languages that the MASVS is available in, feel free to give feedback on any of the submitted PRs.
-- Proofread and fix errors.
-If you are studying the MASVS, write down any error, no matter how small, and submit them in an Issue or fix them yourself through a PR.

-After your PR has been submitted, we will review it as quickly as possible.
-This typically only takes a few days, but can vary depending on the size of the PR.
-Small PRs require only one reviewer, while large PRs may require multiple reviewers.
-We will always try to give initial feedback on your PR within 14 days.
-If you think we have forgotten about your PR, feel free to give us a nudge after these 7 days have passed.
+After your PR or issue has been submitted, we will review it as quickly as possible which typically only takes a few days.
+If you think we have forgotten about it, feel free to give us a nudge after 7 days have passed.

 ## How to set up my contributor environment